Raj-Datta-Manohar/Keyboard-Tracker/README.md

 ### Windows
 > Goto releases and download the zip file and extract it on your computer
-> Download a C++ compiler with Win32 API preferably [MinGW](https://sourceforge.net/projects/mingw/files/MinGW/Base/w32api/)
+> Download Visual Studio C++ from [here](https://visualstudio.microsoft.com/vs/features/cplusplus/)
-> Open Command Prompt and move to the path where the folder is extracted.
-For Example, `cd C:\Downloads\Keyboard-Tracker\windows`
-> Now Type `g++ main.cpp` and hit Enter
+> Create a new `Windows Project` in Visual Studio
+> Replace the cpp file with `main.cpp` from downloaded folder
+> Go To Build and click on build.
+A .exe file is generated, run the executable file
-> The Tracker should start running, verify by below step.
+> The Tracker should start running, verify this with below step.
 > To see the tracker log, Goto `C:\Users\<UserName>\AppData\Roaming\WinmpeT\log.sys`
 > Open the log.sys file with notepad
 > Note: `AppData` folder may be hidden, make sure to unhide it